kbaley/xword-downloader/README.md

 The XSLT contains a bit of CSS at the top to remove the default headers that Chrome typically adds to each page.
 There seems to be a `--print-to-pdf-no-header` flag that is coming out soon (currently in Chrome Canary) but I didn't want to install Canary.

 Specify the path to Chrome in your `xword.config` file.

+When converting to a PDF, I typically see an error saying "Operation not permitted".
+I've been ignoring it on the grounds that it still works.

 The XSLT transform utility is in C# because that's what I know.
 That is a bit restrictive because it limits things to XSLT 1.0 which was pretty annoying when it came to URI decoding the clues.
 At some vague point in the future, it might be nice to try some other language that supports XSLT 2.0 parsing but so far, it works.